How to Raise Mealworms at Home (The Simple Way)

 Before you use any substrate — even wheat bran you've purchased pre-treated — heat treat it yourself.
 Pour it into a baking pan with plenty of room to stir.

-You're looking for 150°F. According to research on stored grain pests, most insects and mites die within an hour at 122°F and within a minute above 144°F (Fields, P.G., Journal of Stored Product Research, 1992).
-Once your bran hits 150°F throughout, it's clean.
+Your goal is to get the bran to 150°F all the way through.
+According to research on stored grain pests, most insects and mites die within an hour at 122°F and within a minute above 144°F (Fields, P.G., Journal of Stored Product Research, 1992).
+At 150°F, you have a solid margin above both thresholds.

-Even treated bran can pick up hitchhikers between the bag and your bin.
+Once it's done, remove it from the oven and allow it to cool completely before sealing.
+Get it sealed up fairly soon — open bran can pick up hitchhikers quickly, and even treated bran is vulnerable between the bag and your bin.
 This step is always worth doing.

 Feeding

 Mealworms get their moisture from food rather than a water dish.
-Root vegetables are our staple — sweet potato is a favorite here, but carrots and regular potatoes work well too.
+Root vegetables are our staple — sweet potatoes are my favorite to use, but carrots and regular potatoes work well too.

 We also feed the cores and stems left over from lettuce, cabbage, broccoli, and cauliflower.
 I think of these as "dry moisture" foods — they hold a good amount of water internally, but they don't seep into the substrate the way juicy produce does.